top of page

 Understanding COGS is the first step toward efficient cost management.
 In construction, COGS stands for the direct costs of making the goods that your business sells.
 This includes things like raw materials, labor costs, and direct factory overhead costs.

-cogs - cost of goods sold formula
+cost of goods sold formula - cogs stands for

 Types of Costs Included in COGS: